 Whether or not you take the Westford Knight history seriously, it stands out as an anomaly.
 It’s something weird and incongruous in an otherwise typical, lovely New England town.

 In the future, I’ll talk more about ley lines and how useful they are to ghost hunters.
+(Ley lines in Salem, MA are the tip of the iceberg.)
 But, for now, the Westford Knight is a great example of a not-necessarily-ghostly point that increases the potential of any ley line that crosses it.